Consultation Support

 Our primary goal is to help identify priority issues and develop recommendations for systemic improvements to increase the safety of Native women.
 Our staff holds informational webinars and provides resource materials to help Tribal leaders, grassroots advocates, and Tribal coalitions prepare for consultations and engage with the federal government.
 For questions or assistance, please submit a request through our Contact Us page.

-Note: The information and resources provided below will be updated appropriately as new dates and registration information becomes available.
+Note: The information and resources provided below will be updated appropriately as new dates and registration information become available.

 U.S. Department of Housing and Urban Development Office of Native American Programs (ONAP)